In this article:

 Depending on the medication’s active ingredient, orange juice can reduce the efficacy of a drug or can create potentially dangerous drug levels in the body.

-ACE inhibitors relax your blood vessels and increase the amount of potassium in your body.
-Too much potassium can cause serious issues such as heart palpitations or an irregular heartbeat.
-Overconsumption of oranges, which are rich in potassium, may lead to a buildup of potassium in the bloodstream.
-(18)
+- Overconsumption of oranges, which are rich in potassium, may lead to a buildup of potassium in the bloodstream.
+(17)

 Talk with your physician or pharmacist about consuming citrus fruits while on medication.